Jscherbe/vite-plugin-sheetjs/README.md

 # Vite Plugin Sheetjs

-Vite plugin that will parse spreadsheet files (xlsx, other spreadsheet files), and convert them to ES modules that output the data for use in applications.
-Apply the `file.xlsx?sheetjs` to imports to use, details below and optional name query to get only specific sheets.
+This plugin will convert spreadsheets into JSON when imported.
+Apply the suffix ie. `file.xlsx?sheetjs` to load as JSON, optional "name" query can be used to get only specific sheet(s).
+See usage details below.

 Note this plugin is only for transforming spreadsheet files into data, not for adding sheetjs to project, etc.